Security Square Mall: Anchor stores

+Decline

 Woolworth closed in 1997 and was replaced by Burlington Coat Factory.
 Montgomery Ward closed in 2001 and became Modell's Sporting Goods three years later.

 JCPenney closed its store at Security Square in 2001 due to declining sales.
 Two years later, the two-story JCPenney space was converted to Seoul Plaza, a "mall within a mall" consisting of several Korean shops and restaurants, as well as a Grand Mart supermarket.
 The Grand Mart closed in May 2008.
 Modell's closed in mid-2008.
 In 2005, home goods retailer Anna's Linens opened its first Maryland store at Security Square.
 One year later, Hecht's was converted to Macy's.

 In 2018, Seoul Plaza was renamed to Grand Village Plaza.
+In 2018, Seoul Plaza was renamed to Grand Village Plaza.
+By June 2018, the property was described as formerly known as Seoul Plaza.
+Set the Captives Free Outreach Center purchased the property on June 25, 2018.

 On August 6, 2019, it was announced that Sears would be closing in October 2019 as part of a plan to close 26 stores nationwide which left Burlington and Macy's as the only anchors left.

-in July 2021, a shooting occurred at the facility.
+In July 2021, a shooting occurred at the facility.

 On January 9, 2025, it was announced that Macy's store would be closing in March 2025 as part of a plan to close 66 stores nationwide.
 The store closed on March 23, 2025.